okta/okta-idx-dotnet/dynamic/README.md

 ```

 ### Remediation Parameter
 To invoke the associated [remediation invocation](#okta-identity-engine-terminology) the JSON argument provided in the invocation request body must have [members](#ion-spec-terminology) as described by the [remediation parameter property descriptors](#okta-identity-engine-terminology) contained in the `remediation object`.
-The following JSON may be used as an argument to the `remediation object` [previously defined](#remediation-object).
+The following JSON may be used as an argument to invoke the `remediation object` [previously defined](#remediation-object).
 See also, [Sdk Object Model](#sdk-object-model):
 ```json
 {
     "identifier": "username@domain.com",